joint-online-judge/JOJ3/README.md

 ## Quick Start

-To register the sandbox executor, you need to run go-judge before running this program.
+To register the sandbox executor, you need to run [go-judge](https://github.com/criyle/go-judge) before running this program.

+**Hint for `go-judge`:** `go build -o ./tmp/go-judge ./cmd/go-judge && ./tmp/go-judge -enable-grpc -enable-debug -enable-metrics`

+Then you can check the functions of `joj3` with the `make test`.
+The cases used here are in `/examples`.

 ```bash
 $ make test